 On the night of the symphony, have ushers and ticket sellers help set up the venue and make the evening as smooth as possible.

-Ask for suggested donations in return for these services, and you might be surprised by how generous parents can be around the holidays.
+Ask for suggested donations in return for these services.
+You might be surprised by how generous parents can be around the holidays.

-Only for the bravest of heart, the thickest of skins, and the craziest of the crowd: the polar plunge involves donating money to get up early on a Saturday morning in January or February and run into a freezing cold lake or river or pond–whatever body of water you have nearest.
+Only for the bravest of hearts, the thickest of skins, and the craziest of the crowd, the polar plunge involves donating money to get up early on a Saturday morning in January or February and run into a freezing cold lake, river, or pond—whatever body of water you have nearest.

 Ask people to pledge money for those who make the jump.
 And make sure to have hot cocoa and warm pizza to warm up with after they make it!

-Get your youth group out volunteering armed with ladders and tools.
-You can ask for donations or a small fee from those who want their lights to be removed.
+Get your youth group out volunteering, armed with ladders and tools.
+You can ask for donations or a small fee from those who want their lights removed.
 Giving your church’s members the option to donate via credit card on the spot will make it easier for your light removal crew to accept payments on the go.

 While donations are not guaranteed, December is the most generous month, and people love to give to carolers who are singing for a specific cause.

 No, your volunteers won’t be egging houses.
 Nor will they be going from house to house cooking scrambled eggs for your church’s members.